ATS CMS QA & User Presentation

 This project focused on the quality assurance phase of an internal e-recruitment migration initiative that combined ATS and CMS capabilities into a more centralized Alfamart careers platform.
 My contribution was not on development, but on validating whether the end-to-end flows were ready to be reviewed by business users, checking that key pages and content-management behavior remained consistent, and helping present the resulting system clearly during user-facing review sessions.

-In Collaboration With: Internal Development Team, Related Business Users, and Project Stakeholders
+This work was delivered in collaboration with Internal Development Team, Related Business Users, and Project Stakeholders.

 The result was a more review-ready ATS CMS migration flow, supported by clearer validation coverage, cleaner retest follow-through, and more confident communication during user-facing review sessions.
 This helped the project move forward with better alignment between the internal team and the business users evaluating the platform.